mdn/kuma/docs/celery.rst

 In Docker, the worker process runs in the ``worker`` service / container.

-In Vagrant, the worker process is started with the ``foreman`` command.

 Broker
 ------
 Celery requires a `message broker`_ for task communication.
 There are two stable,